jtarchie/heroku-buildpack-openresty/README.md

 Please create an issue if you would like more options to be compiled with OpenResty for this buildpack.

+## nginx.conf on load

+Some magic happens to the `nginx.conf` when the dyno loads.
+It get evaluated as [ERB](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html), so that dynamic evaluation can happen for the port, other environment variable, etc. __WARNING__ This is not backwards compatible with the old way of handling $ENV variables.

+### Requiring PORT

+Heroku sets an environment variable `PORT` to pass along to the server.
+Since `nginx.conf` does not normally evaluate with environment variables a _workaround_ was added to support `nginx.conf` preprocessing for environment variables.

+To have a port defined in file, use the following:

+    server {
+      listen <%= ENV['PORT'] %>;
+      # reset of server declaration
+    }

-## Environment variables
+### Environment variables

 Nginx and OpenResty don't support environment variables in the config file.
 Heroku uses them extensively to set Database, Memcache, and other add-on credentials.

-On runtime of the `web` dyno, the `nginx.conf` replaces all references of variables prepended with `$ENV_` with the environment variable equivalent.
+On runtime of the `web` dyno, the `nginx.conf` can

-For example:

-    nginx.conf
+For example, in a `nginx.conf` file far away:

     location /path {
-      echo $ENV_PATH
+      echo <%= $ENV['PATH'] %>
     }

 Would be replaced with:

-    nginx.conf
     location /path {
       echo /usr/bin:/usr/local
     }